Monte Carlo integration of non-differentiable functions on $[0,1]^\iota$, $\iota=1,\dots,d$, using a single determinantal point pattern defined on $[0,1]^d$: The -Dirichlet DPP and its projections

 for any pairwise distinct $x^{(1)},\dots,x^{(k)} \in B_I$.
 Its pcf is therefore given, for any pairwise distinct $x,y\in B_I$, by

 \end{proposition} In the above result, the notation $\det_\alpha$ stands for an $\alpha$ determinant, see e.g.~\cite{ShiraiTakahashi03} for details on such quantities and for general properties of $(\alpha)$-DPPs.
-Proposition~\ref{prop:projDirichlet} therefore proposes a full characterization of the distribution of $\XX_I$.
-Its main consequence (and interest for the present paper), as seen from~\eqref{eq:pcf_XOmega}, is that the pcf of $\XX_I$ is bounded by 1 and therefore, for any $I$, $\XX_I$ remains in the class of repulsive point patterns.
+Proposition~\ref{prop:projDirichlet} therefore proposes a full characterization of the distribution of $\XX_I$. {This result is not directly used in our paper (except in Appendix~\ref{sec:appendix} where we propose an alternative proof to our main result).
+However,} its main consequence {(for the paper)} is that the pcf of $\XX_I$ is bounded by 1 (see~\eqref{eq:pcf_XOmega}).
+Therefore, for any $I$, $\XX_I$ remains in the class of repulsive point patterns.

+{We point out that the DPP proposed by~\cite{BardenetHardy20} does not satisfy the general assumptions of~\cite{Mazoyeretal20}.
+Therefore for this DPP, the distribution of $\XX_I$ is not explicit and it is unclear whether $\XX_I$ remains repulsive or not.}